UNAmedia/ue5-stereo-panoramic-player-demo/README.md

-# Stereo Panoramic Player - UE4 demo project
+# Stereo Panoramic Player - UE5 demo project

-This project is a public client demo of the plugin "*[Stereo Panoramic Player](https://www.unrealengine.com/marketplace/stereo-panoramic-player)*" for Unreal Engine 4.
-The demo supports the following platforms: PC, macOS, VR (Steam/Vive, Oculus), iOS and Android.
+This project is a public client demo of the plugin "*[Stereo Panoramic Player](https://www.unrealengine.com/marketplace/stereo-panoramic-player)*" for Unreal Engine 5.
+The demo supports the following platforms: PC, macOS, VR (Steam/Vive, Oculus, Quest), iOS and Android.

 **ATTENTION: a copy of the plugin is required to use this project.**